 Most everyone can relate to the feeling of a runny nose, stuffy sinuses, or chronic coughing.
 These are the common signs of allergies.
 Allergies affect more than 50 million Americans every year.
 There are various treatments available.
 Some treatments are prescription and some are over-the-counter.
 These can vary in their efficiency.
-A promising new treatment, however, is cannabidiol (CBD).
-This is an extract of the cannabis plant.
-You can start using CBD oil for allergies today with virtually no side effects!
+Many consumers are looking to cannabidiol (CBD) as an alternative method to deal with allergies.
+CBD is an extract of the cannabis plant.

 What Are Allergies?
 Chronic Vs. Seasonal Allergies